"The stage is not merely the meeting place of all the arts, but is also the return of art to life."

 - The only costs associated with the course are theatre tickets.
 You will attend at least two shows in the Department of Theatre and Dance as well as get a chance to familiarize yourself with the lively theatre scene in Austin.

-- All required texts will be posted on Canvas.
+- Most required texts will be posted on Canvas.

 - The course carries a cultural diversity flag.

 - The course satisfies the core visual and performing arts requirement.